 Enjoy!

-If you find yourself with leftovers, it's best not to store the chicken on top of the rice.
-If you need to, you can refrigerate it for a day or so and reheat in the microwave.
+If you find yourself with leftovers, it’s best not to store the chicken on top of the rice.
+If you need to, you can refrigerate it for a day or so and reheat it in the microwave.
 But be warned—the texture and flavor of the rice may take a bit of a hit.

 If you have leftover chicken only, you're in luck!
 You can store it in the refrigerator for up to two days, or freeze it for an extended life of two weeks.